ssato/python-anyconfig/docs/introduction.rst

    In [9]:

-It utilizes plugin mechanism provided by setuptools [#]_ and other formats may be supported by corresponding pluggale backends (see the next sub section also) like Java properties format.
+It utilizes plugin mechanism provided by setuptools [#]_ and other formats may be supported by corresponding pluggale backends (see `How to write backend plugin modules` section also) like Java properties format.

 - Java properties file w/ pyjavaproperties [#]_ (experimental):